andrewufrank/daino/docs/site/dough/Blog/SubBlog/exampleLayout.md

 ---

 # goal-section
-this file should show how to use the headerleves in a blog.
+This file should show how to use the header levels in a blog.
 It also demonstrates the placement of title.

 Footnotes and references will be dealt with later.